miguelnto/my-website/src/posts/hare.md

 ### Overview

 Overall, I really liked using Hare and it definitely seems a promising language.
-It looks like C but has some [type safety](https://harelang.org/tutorials/introduction#thinking-in-terms-of-ownership) features, as well as modules, a built-in build command, etc.
+It looks like C but with some [type safety](https://harelang.org/tutorials/introduction#thinking-in-terms-of-ownership) features, as well as modules, a built-in build command, etc.

 Would I use it in a future project?
-Yes.
+Probably.
 Would I recommend it?
 Yes, if you're looking for something like C but with much better tooling, safety, and modules, while still being minimal, fast, and elegant.

-It's true that I've been looking for such a language for quite some time, but I really wanted it to be multi-plataform *(that is, I want it to run on Windows and macOS).* If you don't care about this, yeah, Hare is definitely for you.
+The downside to me is that Hare doesn't run on proprietary operating systems.
+I really wanted it to be multi-plataform *(that is, I want it to run on Windows and macOS).* If you don't care about this, yeah, Hare is definitely for you.

-I'm looking forward to see how the language will evolve and if it's really going to be a 100 year language.
+I'm looking forward to see how the language will evolve.

-Also feel free to [contact me.](contact)
+**As always, stay <i>safe</i>.**

-As always, stay <i>safe</i>.
+*If this article has helped you in any way, consider [supporting](support) this blog.
+Feel free to [contact me](contact) as well.*